ZFUNG14/DigitalPortfolio/README.md

 ### 3. [Formspree](https://formspree.io)

-Formspree enables contact forms without the need for a backend.
-It lets visitors send you emails directly through the form on your site.
+Formspree enables contact forms without the need for a backend server handling.
+It lets visitors send me emails directly through the form on my site.

 🛠 **Usage:**